9 Interesting Colored Pencil Facts You Probably Didn’t Know!

 -The first usage of colored wax mediums goes back as far as the Greek Golden Age.

 -The largest colored pencil drawing ever documented was 500 yards long.
 It was completed by Jainthan Francis of New Jersey in 2009.

 -The first usage of colored pencils was not for artistic endeavors, but rather for checking and marking documents.

--You think a set of Faber-Castell colored pencils are pricey?
+-Do you think a set of Faber-Castell colored pencils are pricey?
 The most expensive pencil in the world was also made by them.
-It contains 18-carat white gold and is wrapped in 240 year old olive wood.
+It contains 18-carat white gold and is wrapped in 240-year-old olive wood.
 Each pencil retails for nearly $13,000.

 -Crayola far and beyond makes the most colored pencils of any company in existence, amassing 600 million colored pencils last year.